willymcallister/willymcallister.github.io/_articles/preparing-to-study-ee.md

 ### A few beginning concepts from calculus

 It really helps to get to know these two ideas from the start of calculus.
-You don't have to become an expert, but check these links out so you have a basic idea of a what a derivative is.
+You don't have to become an expert, but check out these links to get a basic idea of a what a derivative is.

 * [Limits](https://www.khanacademy.org/math/differential-calculus/limits-topic)
 * [Derivatives](https://www.khanacademy.org/math/differential-calculus/taking-derivatives)